redspider/pybear/README.md

 Tags are CASE SENSITIVE.
 When you go getting tag_by_title you're gonna confuse yourself if you look for the wrong case.
 I could search case-insensitive but I figure that might lead to even more confusion.

+## Installation

+It probably needs python 3, I haven't tried anything else.
+The `requirements.txt` file has all the requirements, but at the time of writing the only one is the Markdown package and that's only necessary for `bear_to_html`.

 ## How to use bear_to_jekyll

 This is a tiny script that exports notes as (roughly) jekyll posts. you'll probably need to modify it to your needs.